-- 2.1 million Syrian children are now refugees, living in overstretched camps, cramped temporary accommodation or on the move
+Two million Syrian children are now refugees, surviving in overstretched camps, cramped temporary accommodation or on the move.

 - Save the Children teams are working hard in Syria, Jordan, Lebanon, Egypt and Iraq.
 Many families have lost everything.
 We’re giving them food, safe water, medicine, protection, shelter and education.